toniebox-reverse-engineering/hackiebox_cfw_ng/wiki/Install.md

 ### Get the bootloader
 Download the latest version from [here](https://github.com/toniebox-reverse-engineering/hackiebox_cfw_ng/releases).
+If you don't mind a slightly slower boot but want some log output via UART (Baud 115200, TX Pin) use the debug variant.

 ### Preface
 If you have previously installed the CFW SD Bootloader please use *1b)* otherwise for first time installation please use *1a)*.